embriq-nordic/aws-oidc-s3-maven-wagon/README.md

 any special configuration.
 [Here](https://github.com/aws/aws-sdk-java-v2/blob/master/core/auth/src/main/java/software/amazon/awssdk/auth/credentials/internal/ProfileCredentialsUtils.java#L110) is how it works

-# TODOs
+# Short-comings

-The testing stinks.

-* Firstly - it should actually run Maven rather than relying on the wagon test harness (which isn't any good)
+The OIDC part - the reason this plugin exists - isn't really tested.

-* Secondly, [Moto](https://github.com/getmoto/moto) (or [Localstack](https://github.com/localstack/localstack) for that matter) does not really support assuming roles as a pre-requisite to use AWS services (like S3 in this case).
+* [Moto](https://github.com/getmoto/moto) (or [Localstack](https://github.com/localstack/localstack) for that matter) does not really support assuming roles as a pre-requisite to use AWS services (like S3 in this case).